 Co-op members arrive at the appointed hour and check in with the secretary.
 After checking in, each member is encouraged to participate in a handful of different tasks.
 These include setting out and organizing the correct amount of empty boxes, bringing the food into the distribution room, sorting and organizing the food into categories, portioning out bulk items, and distributing all the food into boxes equitably and according to family size.

-Once all the day’s food and goods are loaded into boxes, a business meeting is held.
-Led by the co-op’s elected leadership, the business meeting typically includes a reflection, community announcements and on occasion an educational portion led by a guest speaker from one of Urban Recipe’s community partners.
-When the business meeting concludes, the fully stocked food boxes are assigned to each member and members take their boxes and disperse until gathering again in two weeks.
+Once all the day’s food and goods are loaded into boxes, a general assembly meeting is held.
+Led by the co-op’s elected leadership, the general assembly typically includes a reflection, community announcements and on occasion an educational portion led by a guest speaker from one of Urban Recipe’s community partners.
+When the general assembly concludes, the fully stocked food boxes are assigned to each member and members take their boxes and disperse until gathering again in two weeks.